The Learning Centre:

 That’s where the Educators Financial Kickstart Challenge comes in.
 If you haven’t yet taken the challenge, it’s time to take your first step towards turning your financial pain points into financial freedom.
 Take the Financial Kickstart Challenge NOW!

 Need help conquering your own financial challenges?
+Have one of our financial specialists contact you.

 Statistics in this article courtesy of the Educators Financial Group Kickstart Challenge